twosigma/fastfreeze/README.md

 $ docker build . -t fastfreeze

 # 1) Run the application for the first time
+# In the following, we don't need cap_sys_ptrace, but it makes Docker
+# relax its seccomp filters on kcmp(), which CRIU needs.
 $ docker run \
   --rm -it \
   --user nobody \